FAQ | Published on 21st May 2021

 What counts as “large format” porcelain?

-In the tile industry, “large format” refers to porcelain sheets that are much bigger than standard tiles.
-Typical sizes include 3000 × 1000 mm and 2600 × 1200 mm, often produced in a slim 6 mm thickness for lightweight uses such as cladding and wall applications.
-These oversized sheets make it possible to cover entire walls or large surfaces in a single span, creating a sleek, seamless look with minimal joints.
+In the tile industry, “large format” refers to porcelain slabs significantly bigger than traditional tiles.
+Common dimensions include 3000 × 1000 mm and 2600 × 1200 mm, often manufactured in a slim 6 mm thickness — ideal for lightweight uses such as wall cladding and feature panels.
+These expansive sheets allow entire walls or surfaces to be finished with minimal joints, giving a clean, uninterrupted appearance.

 At-a-glance Large format sheets can reach 3000×1000 mm or more, in thicknesses from 6 mm for cladding to 20 mm for outdoor use.